-110 NMFS.
-2017.
-Proposed Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment - Biological Report.
+121 NMFS.
+2018.
+Designation of Critical Habitat for the Endangered Main Hawaiian Islands Insular False Killer Whale Distinct Population Segment - Final Biological Report.
 U.S. Department of Commerce, NOAA.
-Honolulu, HI, National Marine Fisheries Service, Pacific Islands Regional Office: 50. draft Biological Report, large-scale in-water construction projects could affect the area under consideration for critical habitat designation in the following ways:111
+Honolulu, HI, National Marine Fisheries Service, Pacific Islands Regional Office: 50.

-- > The placement of large structures in the marine environment can have positive effects on the features that support conservation of this DPS.
-For example, structures can act as FADs, enhancing the potential for finding prey resources and attracting predators such as MHI IFKWs to these enhanced foraging areas. - Large-scale projects have the potential to negatively impact the availability of island-associated marine habitat, if these projects prevent these animals from accessing or using large portions of high-use areas or create a barrier to access island-associated habitat around and between the islands. - > Larger projects may affect water or sound quality within these areas depending on factors associated with size, maintenance, and operation of a given structure.
+- > The placement of large structures in the marine environment can have positive effects on the essential feature and associated characteristics that supports conservation of this DPS.
+For example, structures can act as fish aggregating devices, enhancing foraging areas for predators such as MHI IFKWs. - > Large-scale projects can alter space for movement and use in marine habitat.
+For example, these projects could prevent MHI IFKWs from accessing or using large portions of high-use areas, or create a barrier to access habitat around and between islands. - > Larger projects may affect water or sound quality within these areas depending on factors associated with size, maintenance, and operation of a given structure.

-Initial research on these potentially larger projects and activities suggests that there are no underwater pipeline projects anticipated within the area under consideration for critical habitat designation.112 In addition, in terms of site investigations, only those requiring the most extreme and invasive measures would have the potential to alter MHI IFKW critical habitat, such as seismic surveys for ventures related to oil and gas development.
-Given the protections already in place within the potential critical habitat area and lack of oil and gas development prospects, such activities are unlikely to occur within the study area over the 10-year period of analysis.
-Therefore, this section looks at the potential economic effects of the potential MHI IFKW critical habitat designation on buoys, moorings, and FADs; dredging and dredging disposal; and cable laying.
-All in-water construction activities in federal waters must be permitted through the USACE under Section 404 of the CWA and Section 10 of the RHA.113 Specifically, pursuant to Section 404, permit applicants are required to show that they have "taken steps to avoid wetland impacts, where practicable, minimized potential impacts to wetlands, and provided compensation for any remaining, unavoidable impacts through activities to restore or recreate wetlands."
+Initial research on these potentially larger projects and activities suggests that there are no underwater pipeline projects anticipated within the critical habitat designation.122 In addition, in terms of site investigations, only those requiring the most extreme and invasive measures would have the potential to alter MHI IFKW critical habitat, such as seismic surveys for ventures related to oil and gas development.
+Given the protections already in place within the critical habitat area and lack of oil and gas development prospects, such activities are unlikely to occur within the study area over the 10-year period of analysis.
+Therefore, this section looks at the potential economic effects of the MHI IFKW critical habitat designation on buoys, moorings, and FADs; dredging and dredging disposal; and cable laying.
+All in-water construction activities in federal waters must be permitted through the USACE under Section 404 of the CWA and Section 10 of the RHA.123 Specifically, pursuant to Section 404, permit applicants are required to show that they have "taken steps to avoid wetland impacts, where practicable, minimized potential impacts to wetlands, and provided compensation for any remaining, unavoidable impacts through activities to restore or recreate wetlands."
 In 2010, USACE conducted a programmatic consultation with NMFS PRD on a set of endangered species SOPs for regulated projects, called Pac-SLOPES.
-Pac-SLOPES constitutes a set of approved programmatic guidance criteria under which the USACE Honolulu District can issue permits for common nearshore and in-water activities in the central and western Pacific region, including the Main and Northwestern Hawaijan Islands.
+Pac-SLOPES constitutes a set of approved programmatic guidance criteria under which the USACE Honolulu District can issue permits for common nearshore and in-water activities in the central and western Pacific region, including the Main and Northwestern Hawaiian Islands.
 This programmatic consultation was updated again in 2015, and is meant to streamline the consultation process for routine projects.
-Activities covered under this programmatic and discussed in this report include site preparation for above- or over-water construction; buoy installation and repair; other minor discharges and dredging/excavation; and vessel removal.114 If a project does not meet that standard of the programmatic, a separate consultation would be necessary.
+Activities covered under this programmatic and discussed in this report include site preparation for above- or overwater construction: buov installation and repair; other minor discharges and dredging/excavation; and vessel removal.124 If a project does not meet that standard of the programmatic, a separate consultation would be necessary.